Nikodemsky/bloatoff/bloatoff-utils/readme.txt

 = Would you consider adding jQuery migrate removal option? =

 It's disabled by default from WP versions 5.5.0 and later.
 If something on your website still relies on this kind of backward compatibility, you should consider updating it — removing jQuery Migrate could potentially break some functionality.
-However, if you still need to remove it manually, add this code to your functions.php after &#60;&#63;php: [Snippet](https://github.com/Nikodemsky/Wordpress-related/blob/main/disable-jquerymigrate.php)
+However, if you still need to remove it manually, add this code to your functions.php after `<?php`: [Snippet](https://github.com/Nikodemsky/Wordpress-related/blob/main/disable-jquerymigrate.php)

 = My website went blank after removing Gutenberg styles!
 What should I do? =